SamueleLippolis/SBRP_samueleLippolis_internship/Data_management/READ_ME.md

 importDistanceTimeMatrices2: upgrade of importDistanceTimeMatrix.
 The difference is that here there are cleaner e stright functions

 importData: given clean data in a folder, it stores them in 4 matrices (timeMatrix, distanceMatrix, edgesMatrix, nodesMatrix)

+buildProblemInstances: given a path of the folder of the matrices and the name of the matrices, it builds an object of the class problemInstance with these 4 matrices